Disclosure

 Pricing: The Credit Math You Must Understand

-Where Invideo AI Shines
+Where Invideo Shines

 The Advertising Studio is a genuine differentiator.
 One product photo feeding into Amazon A-plus content, 360-degree videos, and platform-specific ad variants represents a workflow that previously required a photographer, a video editor, and a copywriter.
 For e-commerce brands running weekly ad refreshes across Meta and TikTok, this feature alone can justify the subscription cost.

-Where Invideo AI Fumbles
+Where Invideo Fumbles

 The AI scripts are competent but formulaic.
 For quick social content where the visual is the star, a bland script gets the job done.
 For any video where the writing needs to be sharp, persuasive, or brand-specific - sales videos, thought leadership pieces, brand storytelling - expect to rewrite most of what the AI produces.
 The Maxwell scripting agent, which chats with you conversationally to refine scripts, helps iterate faster but does not escape the fundamental generic-ness of the underlying model.